 If your income is too high to make Roth IRA contributions and you don't have funds in a traditional IRA, consider setting up a traditional account and making a nondeductible contribution to it.
 You can then immediately convert the contributed amount to a Roth account with minimal or no tax impact.

-Roth 401(k), Roth 403(b) and

-Roth 457 plans.
+Roth 401(k), Roth 403(b) and Roth 457 plans.
 Employers may offer one of these in addition to the traditional, tax-deferred version.
-No income-based phaseout applies, so even higher-income taxpayers can contribute.
+No income-based phaseout applies.